 PSYC 102.
 EDUCATIONAL PSYCHOLOGY.
 A consideration of those aspects of psychology which form the basis for educational methods and their application in the school curriculum, including student characteristics, group and individual differences, cognitive and personality development, learning theory, measurement, and evaluation.
 This course satisfies the Information Literacy (IL) requirement for all education majors.
+Semester course, three hours.

 PSYC 103.
 LIFESPAN HUMAN GROWTH & DEVELOPMENT.
 This course will cover human development across the lifespan-from conception to end of life.
 Key theories and research in the domains of physical, socio-emotional and cognitive development will be considered.
 This course is designed to meet the needs of students in nursing and other pre-health majors.
 Psychology majors may not receive credit for PSYC 103 toward their major.
+Semester course, three hours.

 PSYC 105.
 PERSPECTIVES ON PSYCHOLOGY.
 This course is designed to fulfill the foundations requirement for students who have taken introductory psychology at another institution.
 The course will focus on the ways in which a Christian worldview impacts the study of psychology.
 Topics to be covered will complement those topics typically covered in the Foundations of Psychological Science course emphasizing the integration of Christianity and psychology.
 This course may not be taken by a student who has completed Psychology 101 at Grove City College.
 Prerequisite: any comparable Psychology 101 class taken at another institution.
+Semester course, one hour.